lyudaio/grantsdump/README.md

 ## License

-`mysql-grantsdump` is released under the MIT License.
+`mysqlgrantsdump` is released under the MIT License.
 See `LICENSE` for more information.